laurenrother/spark-riak-connector/documentation/getstarted.md

 mvn clean install
 ```

-Integration tests are executed during the build, and the build may **?? may or will?** fail if there is no BDP Riak node running on `localhost:8087`. **?? is BDP a prereq?**
+Integration tests are executed during the build, and you will see errors if there is no Riak node running on `localhost:8087`. **??
+Add section about tests (there are options for running over KV or TS) Also add install Riak section.**

 You can skip the integration tests by running the build command with the `-DskipTests` flag: